 |Chapter chronology (All)|

-Tyrion and his clansmen are assigned to the van under the command of Ser Gregor Clegane.
+Tyrion and his clansmen are assigned to the vanguard under the command of Ser Gregor Clegane.
 Returning to his tent, Tyrion is greeted by a whore named Shae, whom Bronn has found for him.
 Before dawn, Tyrion is roused by the call to arms.
 In the ensuing Battle of the Green Fork, Tyrion and his clansmen do well and the enemy is routed.
 Afterward Lord Tywin Lannister learns that Robb Stark has tricked him.

-A long table draped with a gold cloth has been set up on a hill over the Kingsroad for Lord Tywin Lannister and his chief knights and lords bannermen for the evening meal.
+A long table draped with a golden cloth has been set up on a hill overlooking the kingsroad for Lord Tywin Lannister and his chief knights and lords bannermen to take their evening meal.
 Tyrion, arriving late, is embarrassed as he waddles up to the table.
 Lord Tywin mocks that he will charge Tyrion with burying the dead if he arrives as late to battle as he does to table.
 Tyrion replies sourly that surely a peasant or two could be found for him to kill.

 The news from Ser Addam Marbrand is that Robb Stark has moved south from the Twins with House Frey’s levies in tow and is now no more than a day away.
 Tyrion mockingly protests that he is about to eat and Tywin asks if the thought of coming to grips with Robb unmans him.
-Tyrion jests that he would prefer coming to grips with the roast pig, which is far more tender and better smelling than Robb.
+Tyrion jests that he would prefer to come to grips with the roast pig, which is far more tender and better smelling than Robb.